 Mid-early Siberian plum intended mainly for northern growing areas with cold winters and unsettled spring weather.
 Valuable for its fruit quality, adaptability, high frost resistance, universal use and good resistance to fungal diseases.
 An interspecific hybrid of Japanese plum (Prunus salicina) and Siberian plum (Prunus × rossica Erem.).

 Crossing: Japanese plum Gigant x unknown Russian plum, breeder G.V.
 Yeremin, A.A.
 Sedin, OSS VNIIR N.I.
 Vavilov, Crimea.
 Released in 2002.

-Vigour: mweak, crown flat-spherical, moderately dense
+Vigour: mweak, canopy flat-spherical, moderately dense

 Pulp: yellow, red on the peel, very dense, firm, not very juicy, freestone